mikewest/mikewest.org/_posts/2008-11-10-the-inspiration-of-ownership.markdown

 - management
 - webdev
 - development
-Teaser: 'On the bus home from work, I was listening to this week''s On the Media.
-    In particular, I was struck by a great interview with the man who designed the field-organizer and volunteer training programs for Barack Obama''s campaign:
-    Marshall Ganz.
-If you''re at all interested in the political angle, I''d suggest you listen.
-If you''re at all interested in how I''m planning to apply this seemingly unrelated topic to the technical field of web development (et al), keep reading.'
-Title: The Inspiration of Ownership
-layout: post
 ---
 On the bus home from work, I was listening to this week's [On the Media][otm].
 In particular, I was struck by a [great interview][interview] with the man who designed the field-organizer and volunteer training programs for Barack Obama's campaign: [Marshall Ganz][ganz].
 If you're at all interested in the political angle, I'd suggest you [listen][interview].
 If you're at all interested in how I'm planning to apply this seemingly unrelated topic to the technical field of web development (et al), keep reading.